 - Roosevelt Campobello International Park — (within biking distance)

 - Quoddy Head State Park — (within biking distance)

 - Moosehorn National Wildlife Refuge — (within biking distance)

 The area offers up great opportunities to travel and site see by bike.
-At the Inn we have a fleet of Salsa and Surly Fat bikes available for rent that can be used on the roads, beaches and carriage trails.
-Rent a bike with a bag lunch and head out to East Quoddy Light house or ride across the bridge and explore the smooth rolling carriage trails through canopied forest that wind their way through the park and out to stunning views of the Bay of Fundy.
+At the Inn we can help plan your day's ride on either the coastal roads, beaches or carriage trails.
+Grab lunch to go from Morano's Pizza and head out to East Quoddy Light house or ride across the bridge and explore the smooth rolling carriage trails through canopied forest that wind their way through the park and out to stunning views of the Bay of Fundy.

 Have your own bike?
 We offer secure storage, tools, and bike stand, and a cleaning station to help the traveling cyclist.
 If you need additional help, we have a very experienced cyclist on staff that can help with minor repairs and basic parts.

 One of the most popular activities in the region is photography.
 Anyone with a camera that comes to Lubec is instantly in awe of the views and the photographic opportunities.
 For those that are looking for some help in getting to the best locations in the right light, often off the beaten path, Glenn offers up a unique tour/workshop that he will customize to meet your specific needs.
 You can find out more about these unique eXperiencs at: www.glenncharles.pro

 The region is home to an annual spring birding festival as thousands of birds use the region as a stopover point heading north.
 Home to an abundant community of Eagles, their is no shortage of birding opportunities.
 Just 15 minutes away is the entrance to the Moosehorn Wildlife Refuge, a great place to explore, sight see and photograph.
 During the summer, Puffin Island, off of Machias, is home to nesting puffins accessible only by chartered boat.